UCSF-DataSci/ds217-11-final-sarahmughal/report.md

 ## Executive Summary

 This project analyzes 196,279 hourly weather observations collected between April 2015 and December 2025 from three Chicago beach weather stations.
-The objective was to identify temporal weather patterns and build predictive models for Air Temperature using a structured nine-phase data science workflow.
+The goal was to identify temporal weather patterns and build predictive models for air temperature using a structured nine-phase data science workflow.
 After extensive cleaning, wrangling, feature engineering, and model development, three models were evaluated.
-XGBoost achieved the strongest predictive performance, with a test R² of 0.7879, RMSE of 4.67°C, and MAE of 2.86°C, driven largely by the high importance of Wet Bulb Temperature.
-The analysis reveals strong seasonal cycles, stable weekly humidity patterns, and clear relationships among meteorological variables.
+XGBoost performed best, achieving a test R² of 0.7879, RMSE of 4.67°C, and MAE of 2.86°C, driven largely by the strong predictive importance of Wet Bulb Temperature.
+The results highlight clear seasonal cycles, stable weekly humidity patterns, and consistent relationships among core meteorological variables.

 ## Phase-by-Phase Findings

 ### Phase 1-2: Exploration

-The dataset contains 196,279 rows and 18 columns collected from three Chicago beach stations: 63rd Street, Foster, and Oak Street.
-It includes measurements such as air temperature, wet bulb temperature, humidity, solar radiation, and battery life, along with detailed wind, rain, and barometric metrics.
-The observations span from April 25, 2015 to December 2, 2025.
+The dataset contains 196,279 rows and 18 columns collected from three stations along the Chicago lakefront: 63rd Street, Foster, and Oak Street.
+Measurements include air temperature, wet bulb temperature, humidity, solar radiation, battery life, and detailed wind, rain, and barometric variables.
+The data span April 25, 2015 to December 2, 2025.

-Key Data Quality Issues Identified:
+Key Data Quality Issues:

-- Substantial missingness (~38.7%) across all precipitation-related variables (Wet Bulb Temperature, Rain Intensity, Total Rain, Interval Rain, Precipitation Type, and Heading) indicating long periods with no recorded precipitation or sensor downtime patterns rather than random missingness.
+- Approximately 38.7% of precipitation-related fields (Wet Bulb Temperature, Rain Intensity, Total Rain, Interval Rain, Precipitation Type, and Heading) shared identical missing rows, suggesting coordinated sensor downtime rather than random loss.
-- Minor but non-negligible missingness in core atmospheric variables, such as Air Temperature (75 missing values) and Barometric Pressure (146 missing values), requiring imputation to maintain temporal continuity.
+- Air Temperature (75 missing values) and Barometric Pressure (146 missing values) showed minor gaps but required imputation to maintain continuity.
-- Widespread outliers detected in several numeric fields, most notably in Solar Radiation (>29,000 flagged values), many of which were negative and therefore physically impossible, suggesting sensor noise or calibration drift.
+- More than 29,000 Solar Radiation values were identified as outliers, many of them negative and physically implausible, indicating sensor noise or calibration drift.

 Initial Visualizations:

-- The histogram of Air Temperature shows a wide but realistic spread, with most values between –5°C and 25°C and fewer observations at the extreme ends, reflecting Chicago’s broad seasonal range.
+- The Air Temperature histogram shows a broad but realistic distribution, with most values falling between –5°C and 25°C.
-- The time series plot reveals a strong annual cycle with clear summer peaks and winter lows, confirming consistent seasonal patterns and highlighting the importance of temporal features for modeling.
+- The time series plot displays clear annual cycles with warm summers and cold winters, emphasizing the importance of temporal structure.

 ![Figure 1: Distribution and Time Series of Air Temperature](output/q1_visualizations.png) *Figure 1: Early exploratory plots showing the distribution of air temperature and its behavior over time.*

 ### Phase 3: Data Cleaning

-The data cleaning phase addressed missing values, implausible measurements, outliers, and data type inconsistencies to prepare the dataset for downstream analysis.
-Rain-related variables with nearly 39% missingness were imputed with zeros to reflect the absence of precipitation.
-Negative Solar Radiation values (physically impossible and typically caused by sensor noise) were also corrected by setting them to zero.
-Remaining numeric fields were forward- and backward-filled to preserve temporal continuity.
-Outliers in numeric variables were capped using the 1.5×IQR method to constrain erroneous extremes while retaining plausible observations.
-No duplicate rows were found, and timestamps were standardized to datetime format.
-After cleaning, the dataset retained its full size of 196,279 rows, ensuring a consistent foundation for feature engineering and modeling.
+The cleaning stage addressed missingness, implausible values, outliers, and inconsistent data types.
+Precipitation-related variables with nearly 39% missingness were set to zero to indicate no rainfall.
+Negative Solar Radiation values were corrected to zero, reflecting sensor behavior rather than actual environmental conditions.
+Remaining numeric fields were forward- and backward-filled to preserve continuity.
+Outliers were capped using the 1.5×IQR rule, timestamps were standardized, and no duplicate rows were found.
+The dataset retained all 196,279 rows after cleaning.

-Key Data Cleaning Steps Taken:
+Key Cleaning Steps:

-- Rain-related variables (Rain Intensity, Total Rain, Interval Rain, Precipitation Type, Heading) were imputed with 0 to represent the absence of precipitation.
+- Precipitation variables (Rain Intensity, Total Rain, Interval Rain, Precipitation Type, Heading) were imputed with 0 to indicate no rainfall.
-- All remaining numeric variables were forward-filled and backward-filled to maintain time-series continuity.
+- Remaining numeric fields were forward-filled and backward-filled to preserve temporal continuity.
-- Outliers across all numeric columns were capped using the 1.5×IQR rule (e.g., 97 caps for Air Temperature, 185 for Humidity, over 29k for Solar Radiation).
+- Outliers across all numeric columns were capped using 1.5×IQR thresholds (e.g., 97 in Air Temperature, 185 in Humidity, >29k in Solar Radiation).
-- Negative Solar Radiation values—physically impossible and typically caused by nighttime sensor noise—were corrected by setting them to 0.
+- Negative Solar Radiation values were corrected to 0, reflecting nighttime or sensor dropout rather than true negative radiation.
+- Measurement Timestamp was converted to datetime64[ns].
+- The dataset remained the same size before and after cleaning (196,279 rows).
 - No duplicate rows were found.
-- Measurement Timestamp was converted to datetime64[ns].
-- Rows before and after cleaning remained 196,279, meaning no rows were removed during the cleaning process.

 ### Phase 4: Data Wrangling

-This phase focused on preparing the dataset for temporal analysis by standardizing the timestamp, extracting useful time-based features, and ensuring the data was properly structured for downstream modeling.
-These transformations enabled the capture of daily, weekly, and seasonal patterns inherent in weather behavior.
+This phase prepared the dataset for time-series analysis by standardizing timestamps, organizing observations in chronological order, and creating features that capture daily, weekly, and seasonal patterns.
+These steps ensured that the data was structured appropriately for both exploration and modeling.

 Key Data Wrangling Steps Taken: